Groy416/Groy416/README.md

 # Hi there, I'm Garima Roy! 👋

-🌎 Based in Howrah, West Bengal | 💡 Passionate about building intelligent data-driven solutions
+🌎 Based in Howrah, West Bengal | 💡 Professionally curious about data

 *B.Tech (Hons.)
 Computer Science Engineering (Data Analytics) Student*

-Welcome to my GitHub profile!
-I am an aspiring Data Analyst and Machine Learning Researcher with a focus on deep learning architectures and time-series forecasting.
-I enjoy uncovering patterns in complex datasets and am always eager to learn and explore new analytical frameworks.
+I’m someone who looks at a dataset and thinks, “there’s definitely a story here.”

+Welcome to my little corner of the internet—where data meets curiosity and chaos turns into insights.
+I’m an aspiring Data Analyst & Machine Learning Researcher who loves digging deep into datasets, spotting hidden patterns, and asking “why does this happen?” more times than necessary.
+I spend most of my time trying to teach machines to understand patterns better than we do (or at least close enough).

 ---